Get insider access

 Compared To Other TVs

 The TCL QM7/QM751G QLED is a great TV, and is sure to please anyone who buys it.
 It has outstanding contrast, is very bright in HDR and SDR, and has a ton of gaming features.
-It's an incremental, but noticeable, improvement over 2023's TCL Q7/Q750G QLED, as the newer model is much brighter in HDR, even if the older model has a slight edge in contrast.
-Still, anyone shopping for the TCL QM7 should first consider the slightly better Hisense U7N; the latter is a bit dimmer than the TCL, but has far better reflection handling, giving the Hisense TV the clear edge when watched in bright rooms.
-The Hisense is also more accurate in HDR and SDR, making it the better package of the two TVs, even if it's very close overall.
+It's an incremental, but noticeable, improvement over 2023's TCL Q7/Q750G QLED, as the newer model is much brighter in HDR, with better contrast.
+Still, anyone shopping for the TCL QM7 should also consider the Hisense U7N; the latter is dimmer than the TCL, but has far better reflection handling, and is the most accurate of the two out-of-the-box.
+Still, the TCL is the better TV overall due to its better black levels, punchier colors, and slightly higher peak brightness.

 For more options, check out our recommendations for the best TVs, the best QLED TVs, and the best 4k gaming TVs.